ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

    in the lowest interval and allow for breaks where we want them.
 We set the upper interval boundary to be larger than the maximum value for the “age” variable.
 We can use the option *labels* to define clear labels for the new categories.
-This is illustrated in Example 5.4.
+This is illustrated in :numref:`code54`.

-Example 5.4: Constructing right-open intervals for semi-continuous variables using built-in *sdcMicro* function globalRecode()

 .. code-block:: R
+   :linenos:
+   :caption: Constructing right-open intervals for semi-continuous variables using built-in *sdcMicro* function globalRecode()
+   :name: code54

       sdcInitial <- globalRecode(sdcInitial, column = c('age'), breaks = c(-0.1, 14.9, 64.9, 99.9), labels = c('[0,15)', '[15,65)', '[65,100)'))